NumaanFormoli/Checklist/Basic Linux.md

 1. If your question has to do with a specific Linux command, the manual pages offer detailed and insightful documentation for nearly every command.
 To see the man page for any command, pass the command’s name as an argument to the man command:
     `man command`

+## What goest Where?

+1. `/` The root of the filesystem, which contains the most critical components.

+1. `/bin` and /usr/bin General commands.

+1. `/sbin` and /usr/sbin System administration commands for the root user.

+1. `/etc` Where system configuration files are kept.

+1. `/usr` Where most of the operating system lives.
+This is not for user files, although it was in the dim and distant past of Unix and the name has stuck.

+1. `/lib` and /usr/lib The home of system libraries.

+1. `/var` Where system programs store their data.
+Web servers keep their pages in /var/www and log files live in /var/log.

+1. `/home` Where users' data is kept.
+Each user has a home directory, generally at /home/username.